SamarthSail/SpaceInvaders/README.md

 # Space Invaders Game

-Welcome to Space Invaders, a simple 2D shooter game based on the classic arcade game.
+- Welcome to Space Invaders, a simple 2D shooter game based on the classic arcade game.
 In this project, you will control a spaceship to shoot down alien invaders as they descend upon Earth.
 The game features smooth animations, bullet mechanics, and increasing difficulty as the player progresses through the waves.
-This project is meant to demonstrate good coding practices using efficient OOP principles, ex: Encapsulation, Inheritance, Polymorphism, etc; Threading and Double Buffering for smooth game loop and animations; and effective use of Array and ArrayList data structures, along with other common key coding and design principles.
+- This project is meant to demonstrate good coding practices using:
+    - efficient OOP principles, ex: Encapsulation, Inheritance, Polymorphism, etc.
+    - Threading and Double Buffering for smooth game loop and animations.
+    - effective use of Array and ArrayList data structures, along with other common key coding and design principles.

 ## Table of Contents
 - [Features](#features)